apache/spark/docs/tutorial.rst

 Bellow we run a simple remote MySQL statement, over a date range.
-The task.run() method will instanciate many task runs for the schedule specified, and run them, storing the state in the Flux database.
+The task.run() method will instanciate many task runs for the schedule specified, and run them, storing the state in the Airflow database.
 If you were to re-run this, it would say it already succeded.

 .. code:: python

-    from flux.operators import MySqlOperator
+    from airflow.operators import MySqlOperator
     from datetime import datetime, timedelta

     sql = """